cjw612/Flood_Analysis/README.md

   - #### Administrative Boundaries and Geographical Information:
     The SHP file used as the basis for spatial joining flood and geographical data is downloaded from the [National Land Surveying and Mapping Center](https://maps.nlsc.gov.tw/MbIndex_qryPage.action?fun=8).
 The SHP file used in this project corresponds to the TWD97 EPSG:3824 SHP file.
   - #### Flood Damage Functions:
-    The methodology used in flood damage calculation is based on the methodology suggested in the [European Commission Joint Research Centre (2017)](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)
+    The methodology used in flood damage calculation is based on the methodology developed by the [European Commission Joint Research Centre (2017)](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)
   - #### Economic Data:
     Due to flood damage calculation based on the value of Euros in 2010, to convert it to the value of New Taiwan Dollars (NTD) in 2025, [Eurozone CPI in 2010, 2025](https://tradingeconomics.com/euro-area/consumer-price-index-cpi), and the exchange rate of Euros to NTD when the report is written (34.01) is required to perform the conversion.
   - #### District Area Data